loonshoot/airank-core/mcp/README.md

 ## License

-This MCP server is part of the Outrun platform and follows the same licensing terms.
+This MCP server is part of the AI Rank platform and follows the same licensing terms.